 The transition has created many new work streams in Cordaid: Those still need to grow and consolidate themselves, but we feel blessed by the trust and support from our 320,000 Dutch private donors as well as from large international foundations.

 Our integrated approach on the situation of women in fragile areas shows to be a very interesting proposition for international funders, but also for our work on lobby and advocacy, our local support for entrepreneurs and our focus on youth and employability.
-This all give us the possibility to build strong multi-stakeholder coalitions.
+This all gives us the possibility to build strong multi-stakeholder coalitions.

 Finally, one challenge is not to be afraid to keep our organisation on the move in this rapidly changing world.
 If our aim is to bring change to the most difficult places in the world, then we should also be able to keep changing ourselves.

 That’s what we did in the last 100 years and that’s what Cordaid will be doing in the coming 100 years.

-If you like to know more about how MzN can support your organisation during the change process, please contact MzN International.
+If you’d like to know more about how MzN can support your organisation during the change process, please contact MzN International.